1. Follow safety and hygiene guidelines

 Another great strategy to avoid the crowds and to discover Val d'Isere's hidden gems along the way is to visit the area's lesser-known places.
 The valley is full of charming secret spots and the best way to explore them is to book a local guide.
 You'll get to ski remote stashes of powder and try out new things.
 There's a world of choices away from the tourist crowds in Val d'Isere!

 6. Entertain at yours

-Celebrations aren't off the table this summer and winter in Val d'Isere.
+Celebrations aren't off the table this winter in Val d'Isere.
 However, instead of booking a restaurant or a bar, why not ask a catering company to bring the party to you?
 Private chalets and apartments make for great venues and Val d'Isere has an excellent selection of catering companies ranging from private chefs to delivered ready-made meals providing the best street grub from your own garden.

 7. Drive to Val d'Isere

 Maintaining social distancing on planes and trains can be quite tricky, so why not drive to Val d'Isere?
-It takes around 10 hours to get from Calais to Val d'Isere and tolls cost around €80 each way.
+It takes around 9 hours to get from Calais to Val d'Isere town centre and tolls cost around €80 each way.
 We know that cars aren't great for the environment but their carbon footprint is much lower than that of planes with studies suggesting that flights emit around 133g of carbon dioxide per person while a diesel car carrying four passengers emits only 43gr per person.
 Once in Val d'Isere, leave your vehicle at one of the local car parks and move around on foot or using the great network of free shuttle buses that'll take you to the foot of the slopes in no time.